ImageMagick/Usage-Markdown/color_mods/index.md

 In this case, the image will be stretched between the graylevels corresponding to those bins.
 On the other hand, "`-linear-stretch 0x0`" will never change the image.

-For example, lets take the gradient and compress its graylevels by 10% on each end.
+For example, let's take the gradient and compress its graylevels by 10% on each end.
 That is, we will move black-point up 10% to graylevel 26 and white-point down 10% to graylevel 230.

 ~~~{data-capture-out=grad_lv_hist.txt}